cfeder/ImageResize/README.md

 http://127.0.0.1:3000/resize/URL/X

-URL must be a URL which ends in .jpg, .jpeg, .png, or .bmp
+URL must be a valid URL which is an image that ends in .jpg, .jpeg, .png, or .bmp

 The URL must be URL encoded.
 You can use http://meyerweb.com/eric/tools/dencoder/ to URL encode your URL.